 Mosquitoes are flying parasitic insects that gather and breed around areas of still water like ponds, swamps, and puddles.
 They feed on blood for survival and can reproduce quickly.
 An average mosquito can lay hundreds of eggs at a time and needs only a small amount of water to reproduce.

-No one is invulnerable from mosquitoes, but these bugs prefer certain victims over others.
+No one is invulnerable to mosquitoes, but these bugs prefer certain victims over others.
 In fact, you could be attracting mosquitoes without even knowing it.
 A few common factors that attract mosquitoes include:

 Metabolism: People with high metabolisms produce more carbon dioxide, which attracts mosquitoes.